NathanielHorne/casper_tutorials_devel_fresh_eyes/fresh_eyes_notes/getting_started_notes.md

 `git clone...` worked just fine.

-However, `git checkout master` did not work because "pathspec 'master' did not match any file(s) known to git" So, the branch probably doesn't exist.
+However, `git checkout master` did not work because "pathspec 'master' did not match any file(s) known to git" So, the branch probably doesnt exist.

 I used `git branch` to list all the branches associated with this repo.

 `* py38`

-Okay, so instead of `git checkout master`, let's try `git checkout py38`.
+Okay, so instead of `git checkout master`, lets try `git checkout py38`.

 Found:
 ```